What Is ‘Patient Dumping’? Baltimore Hospital 'Dumps' Woman At Bus Stop Wearing Hospital Gown In The Cold

 — Alexandra Halaby (@iskandrah) January 12, 2018

 Just last week, a Baltimore school made the news due to the school district failing to provide heat in the classrooms.
-Images of students bundled up together in coats shivered were spread across social media.
+Images of students shivering and bundled up together in coats were spread across social media.
 One teacher said the students were able to see their own breath.

 Bronwyn Mayden, a Baltimore native and executive director of an initiative which was established by the University of Maryland School of Social Work, said that “things are so broken here, so broken.”